-Ace Bailey knows there are some negative perceptions surrounding his game and his approach to the 2025 Draft, but behind the scenes, coaches and players sing a different tune, Kevin Reynolds writes for the Salt Lake City Tribune.
+Ace Bailey knows that not everyone is a fan of his game or his approach to the 2025 draft.
+However, coaches and players who know him sing a different tune, Kevin Reynolds writes for the Salt Lake City Tribune.

 If anybody calls about Ace Bailey, I f—ing call back right away,” said Steve Pikiell, Bailey’s coach at Rutgers.
 “I’ve been coaching 42 years, and he’s as good of a kid I’ve had.”